Canal-Protocol/dlp-Kyber-Suite/README.md

 # Distributed Liquidity Pool

 This repo is for setting up a simulation of the DLP infrastructure (Kyber Fund Reserve, Fund Wallet) and its integration with Kyber Network.
+This simulation is based on the [Kyber Workshop Repository](https://nodejs.org/en/download/).

 ## Prerequisites

 1. Node and NPM LTS versions `10.14.1` and `6.4.1` respectively.
-Download from [nodejs.org](https://nodejs.org/en/download/)
+Download from [nodejs.org](https://github.com/KyberNetwork/workshop)

 2. Ganache